Predictive Aggregate Measurement

 FAQ

-Branch provides customers with both Predictive Modeling (PREM) and Predictive Aggregated Measurement (PAM).
+Yes - Branch provides customers with both Predictive Modeling (PREM) and Predictive Aggregated Measurement (PAM). -

-Implementing PAM doesn't require any engineering resources and is an easy lift for marketers.
-Simply follow this guide to enable PAM at the org-level or app-level with a switch.
+Implementing PAM doesn't require any engineering resources, and is an easy lift for marketers.
+Simply follow these implementation steps to enable PAM at the org-level or app-level with a switch. -

 PAM will utilize the deduplication logic we have with opt-in conversions and SKAN.
 The data will live within